 PBPL is leading Queensland’s first scientifically-based and assessed offsite stormwater treatment project in the Lockyer Valley.

-We worked closely with a range of partners to implement the offsite stormwater project including the Queensland Government, Healthy Land and Water, and Mulgowie Farming Company.
+PBPL worked closely with a range of partners to implement the project, including the Queensland Government, Healthy Land and Water, Lockyer Valley Regional Council, and Mulgowie Farming Company.

 To date, rehabilitation of this upper catchment area has delivered significant environmental benefits including:

-Healthy Waterways and Catchments, Lockyer Valley Regional Council, Mulgowie Farming Company, Queensland Government (Department of Environment and Heritage Protection, Department of Infrastructure, Local Government and Planning, Department of Science, Information Technology and Innovation), Planfuture, Alluvium, BMT WBM, Griffith University (Australian Rivers Institute).
+Healthy Land and Water, Lockyer Valley Regional Council, Mulgowie Farming Company, Queensland Government (Department of Environment and Science, Department of Infrastructure, Local Government and Planning), Planfuture, Alluvium, BMT WBM, Griffith University (Australian Rivers Institute).